• Skip to primary navigation

 I usually remove a little more than half of the beans to freeze for later and leave the remaining beans in the pot with enough cooking liquid to cover the top of the beans.

-Then turn the Instant Pot to Saute and allow the beans to reach a low boil.
+Turn the Instant Pot to ‘sauté’ and allow the beans to reach a low boil.
 Continue to have the beans simmer for about 2 minutes, stirring occasionally so they don’t burn on the bottom of the pot.

 Once the beans have simmered for a couple minutes, turn off the instant pot, and start mashing them with a masher.
 Keep mashing until you reach your desired consistency.

 If you like them extra creamy you can run them through a blender.
 My kids love eating beans this way.
-It’s perfect as a bean dip, in a bean and cheese taco, or any recipe that calls for re-fried beans.
+It’s perfect as a bean dip, for Enfrijoladas, or any recipe that calls for re-fried beans.

-I’m using Peruvian beans, but the exact same process and methods can be used for Dried Pinto or Black beans.
+I’m using Peruvian beans, but the exact same process and method can be used for dried pinto or black beans.

 Feel free to customize with any spices or flavors to jazz up the beans.
 This is a base recipe, and if you are using Peruvian Beans, the flavor is delicious on its own.
-You can add some onion, garlic, bacon, and jalapeno to Pinto and Black beans.
+You can add some onion, garlic, bacon, or jalapeno for some spice.

 Not sure what to serve Peruvian Beans With?
 Here are 11 Recipes to use them in.